-4 This table will be used to report results by each Housing Type, as applicable, for the following Housing Types: Social Housing, affordable rental, affordable homeownership, transitional shelter, other supportive Housing, other.
+5 This table will be used to report results by each Housing Type, as applicable, for the following Housing Types: Social Housing, affordable rental, affordable homeownership, transitional shelter, other supportive Housing, other.

-5 A Targeted Housing Program is a program that provides access to housing units for a specific targeted vulnerable sub-population that experience systematic housing challenges, including but not limited to women and children fleeing domestic violence, seniors, Indigenous peoples, individuals and families experiencing homelessness, people with disabilities, people with mental health and addiction issues, veterans, young adults, racialized groups, newcomers.
-Units delivered through a program that does not specifically target a vulnerable sub-population should be reported as Non-targeted.
+challenges, including but not limited to women and children fleeing domestic violence, seniors, Indigenous peoples, individuals and families experiencing homelessness, people with disabilities, people with mental health and addiction issues, veterans, young adults, racialized groups, newcomers.
+Units delivered through a program that 6 A Targeted Housing Program is a program that provides access to housing units for a specific targeted vulnerable sub-population that experience systematic housing does not specifically target a vulnerable sub-population should be reported as Non-targeted.

-6 Women and Children Fleeing Domestic Violence..
+7 Women and Children Fleeing Domestic Violence.8 This is the percentage of units in Projects that are accessible.